binxio/cfn-postgresql-user-provider/docs/Custom::PostgresDBUser.md

 -- `Database` - name to connect to.
 -- `User` - name of the database owner.
 -- `Password` - to identify the user with.
--- `PasswordName` - name of the parameter in the store containing the password of the user
+-- `PasswordParameterName` - name of the parameter in the store containing the password of the user

 ## Return values